 Use our secure online services to report an animal in distress.

-Please answer as many questions as you can so that we can take action.
-We may call you back if we need more information.
+Answer as many questions as you can so that we can take action.
+We may come back to you if we need more information.

 What happens next?

-We prioritise all calls and online reports of cruelty and injured animals to us according to their severity and urgency.
+We prioritise all calls and online reports of cruelty and injured animals according to their severity and urgency.